How to write a good newsletter for your company

 1. Determine who is your audience

-In our case, the audience is made up of employees, who are either at the office or working remotely.
+In our case, the audience is made up of employees such as content writers or virtual assistants, who are either at the office or working remotely.
 It’s relevant to keep your audience in mind before planning out the content; and scheduling the interval for your newsletter.
 Otherwise, the content will miss its target audience and you’ll end up with unread internal documents.
 We don’t want your work to go for naught.

 For remote employees, you’ll have to think of new ways to engage with them; since they’re already physically detached from the company.
 They could benefit even more from a company newsletter; where they can find all the relevant information, much easier to access.
 All the more reasons to learn about how to write a good newsletter for your company.